 Soaking wet next to the road on our way to Vale da Figueira

-As we’ve walked into Vale da Figueira, the rain stopped and the sun came out for half an hour.
+As we’ve walked into Vale da Figueira, the rain subsided and the sun came out for half an hour.
 It was definitely an indication that we needed to stop at one of the cafés to have big mugs of hot coffee (for the cold) and orange juice (for energy), as well as some sweet pastries.

 Time to dry out in the sun with coffee and sweet pastries – I must admit, I don’t look impressed!

 After some refreshments we were ready to continue.
 At least the sun was shining (well, for now) and we’ve passed beautiful cork trees.
 We did not know the reason for the numbered trees, but it was amazing to see how the cork was removed from the trees.
 We knew that Portugal is one, if not the, world leader in cork production and we presume that these trees must be of utmost importance to them.

 Cork trees marked with numbers

 The road changed between country lanes and farm tracks.
 It was quiet roads and we’ve only seen the odd pilgrim here and there.
 Today however, we were completely alone on our journey.
-The weather constantly changed from sunny weather to heavy downpours … we’ve later decided to pack away our warm jackets and only kept our rain jackets on.
+The weather constantly changed from sunny weather to heavy downpours … we’ve later decided to put our warm jackets in our backpacks and only kept our rain jackets on.

 Farm tracks are always nice for walking … but when rain is looming in the distance, it becomes a mud bath!

 With the heavy rain, the farm tracks – at some points – almost became impossible to walk.
 Berto avoided being caught in the mudholes because he could give longer steps than me … but I was not that lucky!
 Time and time again, I’ve ended up in the mud!

 We’ve crossed a bridge where the Alviela river flows (a tributary of the Tejo river).
 It was literally flowing as if it was in flood – in a short time, we’ve experienced a lot of rain!